 Welcome to Health Professions Advising

 Welcome to Johns Hopkins University and the Office of Pre-Professional Programs and Advising.
 This is an exciting time as you embark on your college career and start planning for your future.
-If you are pursuing pre-med/health requirements (or even considering it), now is the time to download and read Guide One: Pre-Med and Pre-Dental Planning at Johns Hopkins.
+If you are pursuing pre-med/health requirements (or even considering it), now is the time to download and read Guide One: Pre-Med and Pre-Health Planning at Johns Hopkins.
 This comprehensive guide includes an overview of pre-medical requirements, academic planning suggestions, advanced placement credit, covered grades, recommended courses that fulfill pre-medical requirements, and more.

 We also encourage you to bookmark the Pre-Professional Office website and utilize the resources we have provided within its contents.
 There is a lot to know as you consider a health professions career, so here are some tips to get your started: